brightspot/react-examples/restification/README.md

 }
 ```

-At the bottom of the explorer, pull up the 'QUERY VARIABLES' section and put in the variable, it will look like this:
+At the bottom of the explorer, pull up the 'QUERY VARIABLES' section and put in the variable.
+Your variable looks similar to the following:

 ```json
 {